WilliamJarboe/2143-OOP-Jarboe/Assignments/P04/README.md

 - Any live cell with two or three live neighbors lives on to the next generation.
 - Any live cell with more than three live neighbors dies, as if by overpopulation.
 - Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

+This specific input file features several still lifes forming from a chaotic start from the bottom of the screen all while a large 60 frame cycle occurrs in the middle